Delicious Food at Tweed Heads

 Grab a coffee, smash a bacon and egg roll or settle in for a sneaky glass of natural wine – indeed all the really, really good things are here at Keith’s.

 Pipit is a contemporary Australian restaurant by award-winning chef Ben Devlin.
 It is a celebration of the coastal lifestyle, centered in wood-fired cooking techniques and the unique flavours of New South Wales’ Northern Rivers.

-It was named the 2020 Good Food Guide’s Regional Restaurant of the Year and finalist 2020 Gourmet Traveller Best New Restaurant and Sustainability Award.
+It was named the 2023 Good Food Guide’s Regional Restaurant of the Year and was awarded 2 hats!

 The coastal dining menu and open-plan kitchen design is light, casual, and relaxed.
 The menu focuses on local vegetables, sustainable seafood and poultry, and the menu changes seasonally to showcase the best available ingredients of the region.